abdullahamir52/DatacampR/README.md

 # DatacampR
-R codes that is learnt from datacamp website
+R codes that are learnt from the datacamp website.